 The following is a picture of my vegetable garden the year after installing an urban swale beneath it.
 This swale picks up water from the house and the garage.
 The beds are mounds of organic matter with keyholes cut out for access.
 Once the seeds sprout, this garden doesn’t need any watering.

 The combination of steps 1 and 2 are by far the most effective and efficient ways to keep your garden watered.
 The next three techniques are ways of increasing and maintaining the water carrying capacity of your soil.

-The soil is the best place to store your water but it’s vulnerable to wind and sunlight.
+The soil is the best place to store your water, but it’s vulnerable to wind and sunlight.
 To protect your soil use an organic mulch such as wood chips, straw, or even the plants themselves.
-Try to avoid any length of time in which the soil is exposed.
+Avoid exposing your soil for any length of time.
 The gardener’s obsession with exposed black earth is the soil’s worst friend.

 4. Don’t’ Treat Your Soil Like Dirt